Last modified: Aug 14, 2024

 Dedicated

+Dedicated platforms are designed specifically for pure electric vehicles, often called bespoke platforms.
 They offer maximum design flexibility and optimization for e-mobility.
 They are also more scalable and adaptable for future development.
-However, they also have some challenges, such as:
+However, they come with challenges:

 • Long lead time: Dedicated platforms take longer to develop and launch than retrofitting or hybrid platforms.